 Today, Whitby Abbey is owned and run by English Heritage, the same organisation that looks after Stonehenge and over 400 other historic sites.
 Before you buy your tickets for Whitby Abbey, it’s well worth taking a look at the list of sites to see if there are others that you might want to visit.
 If there are, you should consider an English Heritage pass (if you’re visiting Whitby from overseas) or English Heritage membership, (if you live in the UK).
 Either of these will give you free admission to any English Heritage site for as long as your pass or membership lasts.

-Until 31 December 2022 you can save 15% on a new annual direct debit English Heritage annual membership with the code EH22MEM.
+Until 31 July 2023 you can save 15% on a new annual direct debit or gift English Heritage annual membership with the code EHAFF2023.

-There are quite a few English Heritage sites near Whitby; Scarborough Castle, Pickering Castle (currently closed for winter) and Helmsley Castle are all great places to visit and buying a pass means you can save a lot on entry fees.
+There are quite a few English Heritage sites near Whitby; Scarborough Castle, Pickering Castle and Helmsley Castle are all great places to visit and buying a pass means you can save a lot on entry fees.

 When you visit Whitby Abbey you’ll enter at the gatehouse.
 You’ll be given an audio guide (included in the ticket price) and from there you’re free to explore the ruins, finding out about the history of the Abbey as you go.
 The best-preserved part of the Abbey is the Sanctuary and Presbytery, but it’s all very beautiful and there are gorgeous views over the town.
 It’s not difficult to imagine why visiting Whitby Abbey so inspired Bram Stoker.